Home

 The Former HMCS Cape Breton Wreck

-Scuba Diving in Nanaimo - courtesy of ARSBCThe former HMCS Cape Breton Wreck, located near Nanaimo on Vancouver Island, is Canada's largest diver-prepared artificial reef and the second largest in the world (the Speigel Grove in Florida is the largest.)
+The former HMCS Cape Breton Wreck, is Canada's largest diver-prepared artificial reef and the second largest in the world (the Speigel Grove in Florida is the largest).

 The Cape Breton sank almost perfectly upright, with just a slight list to starboard, and is located just a few hundred feet away from The Saskatchewan.